kylematsuda/ockam/documentation/guides/draft/use-cases/securely-connecting-devices/README.md

 In the world of connected devices data often is transferred in plain text.

-Devices cannot connect to each other directly because they are not exposed to the internet over a public hostname or IP address.

-Devices have to rely on cloud services to forward communication and facilitate discovery.

 Most existing network security mechanism (like TLS) only secure communication between a device and the host it's connecting to, leaving the message exposed to all intermediate services.

 A solution to that is End-to-end encryption.

+Devices often cannot connect to each other directly because they are not exposed to the internet over a public hostname or IP address.

+Devices have to rely on cloud services to forward communication and facilitate discovery.

 Ockam provides Secure Channels tool to establish end-to-end encrypted communication across arbitrary number of network steps